andrewfulton9/capstone_project/README.md

 ### Scraping

-One of the greatest hurdles of my project was getting a training set on which to train my model on.
-I began by deciding which categories to use to train my model on.
-Based on the data that I got from Dobot I settled on the following five: Travel, home expenses, special events and general savings.
+The first step of my project was getting a training set on which to train my model on.
+I began by deciding which categories to use to train my model.
+Based on the data that I got from Dobot I settled on the following five:
+  - Travel,
+  - home expenses,
+  - special events
+  -  and general savings.
   Next I began looking at places to scrape from.
 I found a stock photo site that I could get ~10,000 images per keyword.
 My goal was to get around 100,000 images per category since I expected a fair amount of leakage between groups and so I came up with 10-15 keywords per category to scrape from.
 To do the scraping I used a python library called Beautiful Soup.
 I used an EC2 AWS machine to run the program and saved the images that I scraped into AWS S3 buckets

 ### Processing